SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/alter_table.rst

 ALTER TABLE
 **********************

 ``ALTER TABLE`` can be used to make schema changes to a table.
-It works in conjunction with several sucbommands.
+It works in conjunction with several subcommands.

 Locks
 =======

 Schema changes take an exclusive lock on tables.
 While these operations are usually short, other statements may have to wait until the schema changes are completed.

 Subcommands